DellaCortef/machine-learning-pocket-reference/README.md

 - CRISP-DM process with all steps detailed per file
 - Dataset used is the famous Titanic

+# Process
+- Defining the problem to solve

 🚧 Under Active Development 🚧